 - “Racer”” is a registered participant competing in sanctioned events.
 1. Race Information

 - The organizing committee may determine in advance of the event that a racer’s previous distance skateboarding achievements, including but not limited to IDSA points of the current race year, earn them a place toward the front line for the start of the race.
 Otherwise, racers will receive a number in the order you check-in, and line up for the start line in that order.

 - On race day racers must wear their race number at all times.
 Timing systems differ, so always consult with the race director and attend the pre-race meeting, to follow proper bib placement which is critical to properly recording finishing times.
 Typically a racer’s number will be worn on the front, and may need to be at a certain height for the timing system.

 - Folding, cutting or intentional alteration of a bib number of any kind is prohibited.
-Some timing systems implant the timing strip into the bib, so folding the bib may compromise its functionality as well.
+Some timing systems implant the timing strip in the bib, so folding or altering the bib may destroy its functionality as well.